 Otherwise known as The Turning Point in the makeup world, 2012 was the year Kim Kardashian tweeted a before-and-after photo of herself pre- and post-contour (makeup artist Scott Barnes was responsible for the look).
 It all went downhill from there, when millions of people realized they, too, could create razor-sharp cheekbones with a stroke of the brush (well, many, many strokes).

 Contouring turned into a full-fledged cultural phenomenon the following years, with everyone from top models like Joan Smalls to YouTubers in their bedrooms trying out the long-held makeup artist technique.
-With mass appropriation comes change, and the subtle shading used by makeup artists morphed into something a little more… obvious.
+With mass appropriation comes change, and the subtle shading used by makeup artists morphed into something a little more…obvious.

 Contouring spinoffs like tontouring, strobing, and even henna contouring now run rampant on the Interwebs, while Instagram “celebrities” rack up millions of followers for their mind-blowing makeup transformations.
-This fall, the designers at Hood by Air marched their models down the runway with unblended contour, shining light on the slight ridiculousness of the current "no-makeup" makeup trend (which is often anything but that).
+This fall, the designers at Hood by Air marched their models down the runway with unblended contour, shining a light on the slight ridiculousness of the current "no-makeup" makeup trend (which is often anything but that).

 So what’s next in the makeup frontier?
 Will there be another trend to match contouring’s magnetizing prowess, or even—perish the thought!—exceed it?
 Only time will tell.
 That, and perhaps Kim Kardashian’s next well-timed tweet.

 Are you a contouring fan, or are you team natural?
 Sound off below!